 Our society is becoming faster and faster, and more and more demanding.
-Within that, students seem to be every day less motivated to learn pure contents, and more in need for skills for building their life path and professional careers.
-At the same time, teachers often feel they lack effective tools to educate nowadays’ learners and, at the same time, to deal with nowadays’ school curricula.
+Within that, students seem to be every day less motivated to learn pure content and more in need of skills for building their life paths and professional careers.
+At the same time, teachers often feel they lack effective tools to educate nowadays’ learners and to deal with nowadays’ school curricula.

-This course will guide participants in finding a “compromise” between the demands of school curricula, students’ motivations and the need to develop their competences.
+This course will guide participants in finding a “compromise” between the demands of school curricula, students’ motivations, and the need to develop their competencies.

 The course will help the participants to:

-- Become more confident in incorporating competences within their teaching goals;
+- Become more confident in incorporating 21st-century skills within their teaching goals;

 - Guide students in grasping the meaning and relevance of certain subjects at school;